-The OvaCue offers a higher degree of accuracy in predicting ovulation when compared to urine-based fertility monitors, while also providing the convenience of saliva-based testing.
+The OvaCue offers a higher degree of accuracy in predicting ovulation when compared to urine-based fertility monitors, while also providing the convenience of saliva and cervical mucus-based testing.
 Urine-based fertility monitors base their prediction on the presence of a specific level of an estrogen metabolite in urine.
 OvaCue bases its prediction on changes in saliva produced by the hormone interaction that triggers this rise in estrogen.
 The OvaCue does not require that the hormone reach a specific predetermined threshold, but rather it reports the individualized hormone pattern.

 For additional information, visit the comparison chart on our fertility monitors comparison page.